kardiachain/rust-kardia/packages/consensus/spec/proposal.md

 Note that the proposal does not include the content of the proposal block.
 There is another process to receive part of the block.

 ### Processing proposal block part message
-TODO:
-Proposal block are splitted into parts.
-They are sent part by part.
+Proposal block are splitted into parts and gossiped.

-This process receives block part message.
+This process receives block part message and adds every received part to consensus state `ProposalBlockParts`.

-Until the process receives complete proposal, it:
+Only block part that satisfies following validations is accepted:
+- `part.height == height_p` (1)

+Once block part is added, the process check that whether it has received a complete proposal then it does:
-- broadcast event complete proposal (for gossiping)
+- broadcast event complete proposal (ie. for whom are missing proposal, they know who can beg for the proposal)
-- do check validity of the proposal, its votes.
-See `upon` rules (2,3,5,8).
+- do check validity of the proposal (**), if the proposal is:
+  - valid: then feed `upon` rules (2,3,5,8) by sending the complete proposal via a (tx,rx) channel of consensus.
+Those rules listen on that channel, check on their rule and know what to decide next.
+  - invalid: then terminate processing, consensus engine will automatically move to prevote step when it's timed out.

+NOTE:
+1. we accept round mismatch
+2. since proposal is a block, by checking its validity also mean checking validity of that block.
+Refer to `BlockExecutor.ValidateBlock()`.